uni-due-syssec/sgxfuzz/README.md

 parent and is defined the same way: A size of **4** and zero(**0**) children.
 The second child has a size of **7** and also zero children.
 Further, the sizes may be annotated with their address (`40:0x7ffff7faafd8`).
+Additional types include buffers partially (on the edge) of the enclave's memory (P) and SizeOf (S) buffers of which the size is written to a defined offset.

-If needed, this script shows how to parse and dump these strings:
+This script shows how to parse and dump these strings:

 `kafl/kAFL-Fuzzer/fuzzer/technique/struct_recovery.py`